 Rotation: Students switch between self-paced learning and classroom learning.

-Flexible: Most learning takes places through the online platform, but instructors provide additional support through small group settings.
+Flexible: Most learning takes place through the online platform, but instructors provide additional support through small group settings.

 Online Lab: The learners come together in a physical classroom and an online teacher delivers the lessons with the help of an onsite professional.